tyaq/bstree/CS 2110 Assignment 4 (BSTree)/readme.txt

 			BST can be displayed either horizontally or vertically (Horizontally by default, but can be commented out in toString Method in BSTree Class) Displays height of tree

-ReadMe:This program does not balance the tree...
+			Balances tree

-Also, there are some debug dialogs that pop-up but they should not be too bothersome.
+ReadMe: There are some debug dialogs that pop-up but they should not be too bothersome.